 What are the key points of the approach?

-- Confirm the entire channel has sufficient depth of water in advance.
+- Confirm the entire channel has sufficient depth of water with the harbour office in advance.

 - Find the Bar Buoy and look inshore for the first channel marks.